AllenDCooper/Rock-Paper-Scissors/README.md

 5. sections for each player's scoreboard, formatted using a Bootstrap grid layout

-I. Used JavaScript and jQuery library with Firebase and local storage to write game logic:
+II.
+Used JavaScript and jQuery library with Firebase and local storage to write game logic:

 1. Wrote click handlers for player1-chosen and player2-chosen buttons, that when clicked, set boolean variables to "true" both in both Firebase and in local storage, and that show the hidden gameboard for the player they selected